sprout-laravel/docs/cookie-identity-resolvers.md

 The `getCookieName()` method will return the config value `header`, and the `getRequestCookieName()` will return the cookie name for the current tenant of the provided tenancy.

-> [!WARNING]
-> This identity resolver does not use the URL, so you cannot generate a link for a specific tenant.